Recent episodes from the TED Radio Hour podcast

 Jul 18, 2014 — Humans seem to have gotten faster, better and stronger in almost every way.
 Yet as sports journalist David Epstein points out, many factors are at play when we shatter athletic records.

-Jul 18, 2014 — In pitch-black, stung by jellyfish, choking on salt water, hallucinating, Diana Nyad kept swimming.
-She describes the journey of her historic 110-mile swim from Cuba to Florida, at age 64.
+Jul 18, 2014 — Stung by jellyfish, choking on salt water, hallucinating in the pitch black, 64-year-old Diana Nyad kept swimming.
+She describes the journey of her historic 110-mile swim from Cuba to Florida.

 Jun 27, 2014 — People often credit their ideas to individual "Eureka!" moments.
 But writer Steven Johnson shows how history tells a different story.